What is the Gowaus Rezone?

 Building in a Flood Zone: Most of the area to be rezoned is in a FEMA Flood Zone A -- land that is most likely to be overwhelmed if another Hurricane Sandy should hit the area.
 Environmentalists and others are demanding that we don't build more housing in flood zones, putting more people in harm's way.

 The city proposes incentivizing private developers to build wildly profitable luxury housing, while passing the risk to NYC taxpayers.
 These developers will receive decades-long tax breaks and credits, costing billions in taxpayer funds.

-Millionaires Will Pay No Property Tax: Because of the 421a program, developers of luxury apartment towers will not pay any property tax for 35 years.
+Millionaires Will Pay No Property Tax: Because of the 421a program, developers of luxury apartment towers in Gowanus will not pay any property tax for 35 years.
 The 421a program is estimated to cost the city $2.4 billion a year in lost tax revenue.
 And who is going to pay for the infrastructure required for 20,000 new residents?

 Taxpayers Will Be on the Hook for Three Times What it Costs to Clean the Land Each developer will be responsible for cleaning their own plots of land, potentially exposing neighboring residents to toxic fumes during their work.
 As part of the Brownfield Cleanup Program, developers will then be reimbursed three times what it cost them to do the cleanup, up to $35 million for each development.
 These are our taxpayer dollars, going directly to millionaire developers, while the city is facing an economic crisis.